-Lat 23°45'0" Long 109°30'0" Hengyang Airfield was located near Hengyang in the Zhuhui District east of the Xiang River in Hunan Province.
+Lat 23°45'0" Long 109°30'0" Hengyang Airfield was located near Hengyang in the Zhuhui District to the east of the Xiang River in Hunan Province in China.

 Built during September 1929.

 Hengyang Airfield was the largest airfield in southern China under Allied control, along the Hengyang-Kweilin line.

 Used by the China Air Task Force (CATF) during June to August 1942 as a forward airfield for bombing missions against targets in the Yangtze Valley.